Tutorials

 Head to plausible.io/register and create an account.
 Plausible offers a 30-day free trial — no credit card required.

 Enter your email and choose a password.
 You’ll receive a confirmation email.
-Click the link to verify your account.
+Click the link to verify.

 Privacy note: Plausible stores your account data in the EU and doesn’t share it with third parties.
-You can read their privacy policy — it’s refreshingly short.
+Their privacy policy is refreshingly short.

 Step 2: Add Your Website